 Many visitors don’t realize that Cape Cod has a reputation among golfers.
 Sprawling courses are dotting all along the cape.
 Due to the relatively mild climate along the cape, it is technically possible to golf here year-round.

 Bayberry Hills is a particularly famous course in Yarmouth.
-The course layout includes 27 holes and championship grade options.
+The course layout includes 27 holes and championship-grade options.
 The Bass River course is also located in Yarmouth, and this is a historic site first opened in 1900.

 Enjoy the Seashore

 There are over 500 miles of beaches lining Cape Cod’s shores, so there’s no shortage of beaches to choose from.
 Some of the best beaches are along the Cape Cod National Seashore.
+Some of the most beautiful and popular beaches are Head of Meadow Beach, Race Point Beach, and Highland Beach.

 The perfect beach for you depends on the type of experience you want to have.
 Do you want privacy or a lively atmosphere?
 Would you prefer a lifeguard stationed?
 Are you interested in calmer waters or waves?